teonbrooks/teonbrooks/src/lib/posts/dispatches-nomad-recurse-week-04.md

 ## Recap

-Welcome to Week 4 edition of Dispatches from a Nomad 🎒
+Welcome to Week 4 edition of the Dispatches from a Nomad 🎒: the Recurse collection 💻

 In case you missed last week's edition, you can find it [HERE](./dispatches-nomad-recurse-week-03).